LLNL/PyDV/README.md

-## PDV is a 1D graphics and data analysis tool, heavily based on the ULTRA plotting tool.
+## PDV

-To use it, download the source, and run with Python.
-You need pyside or pyqt4, matplotlib and numpy installed.
+A 1D graphics and data analysis tool, heavily based on the ULTRA plotting tool.

 ### PyDV Importable Interface Module ###
 You can now call most of PyDV's functionality from within a Python script.
 Below is an example of how to do this.